We love a good ghost story, and sometimes real stories are the most frightening of all ….

-In 1872, Captain Benjamin Briggs (a native of Marion, MA)—along with his wife, two-year-old daughter, and crew of seven—set sail across the Atlantic on the brigantine merchant ship Mary Celeste to deliver a cargo of 1,701 barrels of alcohol to Italy.
-About a month after their departure, a fellow merchant ship spotted the Mary Celeste off the coast of Portugal sailing haphazardly with her sails torn.
-What they found upon boarding was a seemingly seaworthy ship, good supplies of food and fresh water, the crew’s personal possessions, but not a trace of a single person!
-Though there was no sign of foul play, the only lifeboat on the Mary Celeste was missing, a frayed line was trailing in the water behind the ship, and nine barrels of the alcohol were empty.
+In 1872, Captain Benjamin Briggs (a native of Marion, MA)—along with his wife, two-year-old daughter, and crew of seven—set sail across the Atlantic on the brigantine merchant ship Mary Celeste to deliver a cargo of 1,701 barrels of industrial alcohol to Italy.
+About a month after their departure, the Canadian brigantine Dei Gratia found her off the coast of Portugal, sailing haphazardly with her sails torn.
+What they discovered upon boarding was a seemingly seaworthy ship, good supplies of food and fresh water, the crew’s personal possessions, but not a trace of a single person.
+The last entry in her ship’s log was dated 10 days prior to the date she was found adrift.
+The ship’s only lifeboat was missing, and one of its two pumps had been disassembled.
+Three and a half feet of water was sloshing in the ship’s bottom, though the cargo of alcohol was largely intact.
+There was a six-month supply of food and water—but not a soul to consume it.
+A frayed line was trailing in the water behind the ship, and nine barrels of the alcohol were empty.

 The many speculations about the source of what happened to the Mary Celeste and her crew include sea spouts, sea monsters, pirates, and the Bermuda triangle, as well as the theory that the ship was simply cursed (since it had a long history of accidents, including the death of three captains).
-The most reasonable explanation, however, may be that after a small explosion of alcohol fumes in the main hatch, the crew jumped into the lifeboat with intentions of trailing behind the ship until the danger was over but were unable to keep the line secured and the Mary Celeste sailed off without them.
+At the salvage hearings following her recovery, the court’s officers considered various possibilities of foul play, including mutiny by Mary Celeste‘s crew, piracy by the Dei Gratia crew or others, and conspiracy to carry out insurance or salvage fraud.
+No convincing evidence supported these theories One explanation may be that, after a small explosion of alcohol fumes in the main hatch, the crew jumped into the lifeboat with intentions of trailing behind the ship until the danger was over but were unable to keep the line secured and the Mary Celeste sailed off without them.